SALES FORECAST

 No, they complement it.
 A good model incorporates domain expertise, for example through manual adjustments for product launches or exceptional events.

-No. Focus your efforts on your best-selling items, which often account for 80% of revenue, as well as on fast-moving products.
+Focus your efforts on best-sellers, which often account for 80% of revenue, as well as on fast-moving items.
 Long-tail items can follow simpler rules.

 These articles can